It’s confession time.

 I. Am.
 Fat.

-But I started out that way.
-I wasn’t obese by medical standards, like folks you see on “Biggest Loser”, but overweight to the point that I couldn’t stand to look at myself.
+Oh, probably not obese by serious medical standards, but overweight to the point that I can’t stand to look at myself.
 To the point where those little charts at the gym point at the “red zone”.
-To the point that my Wii Fit said I was obese.
+To the point that my Wii Fit says I’m obese.
 (Stupid machine.)
-At 5′-3″, I weighed 223 pounds at my absolute heaviest, wearing a size 22/24 jean.
+I am 5′-4″, weigh 185 pounds, and wear a size 14 jean.

-I love this scripture from 1 Corinthians.
+I love the scripture from 1 Corinthians.
 We are temples of the Holy Spirit.
-God calls us to be good stewards of all his gifts, and this includes the earthly bodies he blesses us with.
-We need to take care of them as though, well, as though God was dwelling there.
+God calls us to be good stewards of all his gifts, and this includes the earthly bodies He blesses us with.
+We need to take care of them as though…well, as though God was dwelling there.

 So here’s to a new Skinny Me!
 I can’t wait to see her in the mirror.